MarieLynneBlock/MarieLynneBlock/README.md

 <br/>

 :sunny: by day\
-• Full-Stack, Enterprise software developer\
+• Full-stack software developer with an understanding of DevSecOps principles and experience in AI, ML, Big Data\
-• With experience in international and multilingual environments, and strong communication skills\
+• Experience in international and multilingual environments, strong communication skills.
+(I enjoy discovering new languages; nice bonus: it improves travelling and reading experiences, two things I love doing!)\
-• Does not shirk technical analyses and data driven decision making\
 • Agile: experience with Scrum, Lean, Kanban and XP\
-• A strong interest in product management, using my technical background to bring added value to business processes\
-• Finds interaction between creativity, innovation and technology essential

 :first_quarter_moon_with_face: by night\
 • Creative jack-of-all-trades with a strong interest in multimedia\
-• A musician that loves challenge and originality, moreover has an interest in sound engineering\
+• A musician & sound engineer\
 • Likes photography and videography (especially mirrorless technology)\
 • Enjoys working with pen and paper as much as experimenting with generative art\
-• Loves learning new languages and, consequently, loves traveling

 </br>